tarwn/lessthandot-hugo/blogs/content/posts/2013-01-08-giving-users-the-ability-to.md

 Now you will see that TestUser can execute the stored procedure.

 If TestUser wants to modify the stored procedure you can give TestUser ALTER StoredProc permissions.
-First let&#8217;s see what happens if TestUser tries to modify the stored procedure before we gave the permissions
+First let's see what happens if TestUser tries to modify the stored procedure before we gave the permissions

 sql
 ALTER PROC prTest